Should I Wait Until After the Coronavirus Outbreak to File For Divorce?

 At this moment pretty much everybody on planet Earth is well aware of the coronavirus also known as COVID 19 and the effects that it is having on the world and the world’s economies.

-With millions of people suddenly out of work due to the massive shutdowns of certain industries many people are wondering if this is the right or wrong time to hire a divorce attorney and seek a dissolution of marriage.
+With millions of people suddenly out of work due to the massive shutdowns of certain industries many people are wondering if this is the right or wrong time to hire a divorce attorney in Orlando and seek a dissolution of marriage.

 The answer to this question is highly dependent on many factors including; the threshold for stress that each individual has as well as the type of employment they have.